 During my visit to Warsaw last weekend I attended a cider tasting combined with the launch of a new cider from Cydr Chyliczki at Jabeerwocky Junior.
 The cider tasting featured six ciders, one ice cider and one ice perry, all from Cydr Chyliczki, a craft cider producer located in Chyliczki near Warsaw.
 Interestingly, only a few of the sampled ciders were commercially available, which made this cider tasting really special.

 What made this event really unique is also the fact that the cider maker and owner of Cydr Chyliczki, Dariusz Koros was present at the cider tasting and talked about ciders produced at Cydr Chyliczki and cider manufacturing in general.
-The cider tasting was led by Przemek Iwanek, from Piwo i Cydr, who also made a short introduction into craft cider
+The cider tasting was led by Przemek Iwanek, from Piwo i Cydr, who also made a short introduction into craft cider.

 STARY SAD 2014 (ABV: 7% )

-This is their basic cider, which is made of old apple varieties such as Ananas Reinette, Bancroft, Bohnapfel, Boskoop, Starking and Transparente de Croncels.
+This is their basic cider, which is made from old apple varieties such as Ananas Reinette, Bancroft, Bohnapfel, Boskoop, Starking and Transparente de Croncels.
 Stary Sad was matured two years in a bottle.
 Appearance: cloudy, light straw yellow.
 Very light carbonation, almost still.
 The body is also light.
 Aroma: unfiltered cider notes, citruses, pineapple, ripe tart apples, Brettanomyces, a distant hint of mint.
 Taste: dry, no residual sugar, moderate citrus-like acidity, ripe apples, some champagne flavor with sulphuric notes (perceivable only in the beginning).
 Green apple with light bitter notes in the aftertaste.
 Very refreshing and pleasant.
 I enjoyed having it.
 4/6

 KRONSELKA 2015 (ABV: 7%)